BlueskyFR/nixos-kexec/README.md

 > FYI your phone's architecture is generally aarch64 (arm64).

-Also go to the LT settings and increase the allocated storage size to the maximum as the NixOS ramdisk build is going to take a lot of space (it seems that changing the disk size crashes the VM and forces you to wipe everything/reset it afterwards, so do it now!).
+Also go to the LT settings and increase the allocated storage size of the VM; 12GB should be enough.
+> The NixOS ramdisk build is going to take a lot of space (it seems that changing the disk size crashes the VM and forces you to wipe everything/reset it afterwards, so do it now!).

 ## Enabling SSH access